Bad Reputation (Joan Jett song): In popular culture

+The song has been used for ads promoting Folgers, Jack Daniel's, and Nike.

+The song is featured in the opening scene of 1999 teen romantic comedy film 10 Things I Hate About You.

-In the 2001 film Shrek, the song is featured in a fight scene parodying professional wrestling.
-While the original Jett recording is heard in the film, a cover version by Halfcocked appears on the soundtrack album.
+The song is the theme for the TV show Freaks and Geeks.
+It was also featured in the 2001 animated film Shrek, and a cover of the song by Halfcocked is featured on the soundtrack.

-The song was also featured in "Buried Pleasure" (season 1, episode 13 of The Cleveland Show) and the 2010 film Kick-Ass.

-In 2022, the song was featured in a commercial for Folgers Coffee.
+The song was used as an entrance song for Taylor Swift’s 2018 Reputation Stadium Tour.

+The song was used as the opening theme for the 2023 movie Red, White & Royal Blue.

+A version of the song, performed by Kylie Cantrall, was recorded for the soundtrack of the 2024 film Descendants: The Rise of Red.
+It was featured in one of the teasers for the film.

 Avril Lavigne version

 Background, release and composition

 "Bad Reputation" is a promotional single from Canadian singer Avril Lavigne from the One Piece Film: Z soundtrack, released on 11 December 2012.
 The song was originally featured in a video montage interval during Lavigne's The Best Damn Tour in 2008, before appearing as bonus tracks on her fourth and fifth studio albums, Goodbye Lullaby (2011) and Avril Lavigne (2013).
 On 17 October 2012, it was announced that Lavigne would be contributing two songs to the One Piece Film: Z soundtrack, being "Bad Reputation" and a cover of the 2001 Nickelback song "How You Remind Me".
 An exclusive promotional CD single was released in Japan on 12 December 2012.